 - Wild Safe BC – Black Bear

 - Wild Safe BC – Grizzly Bear

 - Wild Safe BC – Moose

 - Wild Safe BC – Deer

 - Park Canada – Elk safety

-Carrying bear spray is certainly worth considering if you are concerned.
+We strongly recommend to all participants to carry bear spray while on a course.
 If you are allergic to wasps or bee stings, please bring your necessary medication (Epipen, etc.) and carry it with you on course.
 There are some plants with thorns.
 There are no poisonous plants in terms of skin contact, but there are plants or mushrooms that can be poisonous if ingested.
 There are no poisonous snakes in the area.